-Testing brain function is complicated.
+For decades, scientists thought of the brain as something of a black box.
+You could see inputs and outputs, but figuring out what was going on inside was too difficult.
+However, that is starting to change.
+Testing brain function is still complicated.
 If you want to know how well your brain is working you generally need to visit a neurologist, undergo a battery of expensive tests and maybe even have a CT scan or an MRI.
-Up until now it has been impossible to measure brain function at home.
+Until now it has been impossible to measure brain function at home.

 Measure Brain Function: